pagkly/Zed/Investopedia3/Understanding Quick Assets.md

 ## Example of Quick Assets: The Quick Ratio

 Analysts most often use quick assets to assess a company's ability to satisfy its immediate bills and obligations that are due within a one-year period.
-The total amount of quick assets is used in the quick ratio, sometimes referred to as the acid test, which is a financial ratio that divides the sum of a company's cash and equivalents, marketable securities, and accounts receivable by its [current liabilities](https://www.investopedia.com/terms/c/currentliabilities.asp).
+The total amount of quick assets is used in the quick ratio, sometimes referred to as the acid test, which is a financial ratio that divides the sum of a company's cash and equivalents, marketable securities, and accounts receivable by its [[current liabilities]](https://www.investopedia.com/terms/c/currentliabilities.asp).
 This ratio allows investment professionals to determine whether a company can meet its financial obligations if its revenues or cash collections happen to slow down.

 The formula for the quick ratio is: